 Powdered formula, even when sealed is not sterile and can contain bacteria.
 Preparing the formula correctly is important as this helps to prevent your baby from becoming unwell.

 Feeds should be made up 1 at a time, when your baby needs to be fed.
-This is because bacteria can grow very fast at room temperature and leaving the feed for a while after making it can increase the chance of your baby getting an infection.
+This is because bacteria can grow very fast at room temperature.
+Leaving the feed for a while after making it can increase the chance of your baby getting an infection.
 Even keeping a feed in the fridge can cause bacteria to multiply.

 Feeds should be kept for no longer than 2 hours after being prepared or 1 hour after you start to feed your baby.